NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

     There is no support for PROXYv2 on a DoH or DNSCrypt listening interface.

     Can list multiple, each on a new statement.

+.. _unbound.conf.quic-port:

+quic-port: *<number>*
+    The port number on which to provide DNS-over-QUIC service.
+    Only interfaces configured with that port number as @number get the QUIC service.
+    The interface uses QUIC for the UDP traffic on that port number.

+    Default: 853

+.. _unbound.conf.quic-size:

+quic-size: *<size in bytes>*
+    Maximum number of bytes for all QUIC buffers and data combined.
+    A plain number is in bytes, append 'k', 'm' or 'g' for kilobytes, megabytes or gigabytes (1024*1024 bytes in a megabyte).
+    New connections receive connection refused when the limit is exceeded.
+    New streams are reset when the limit is exceeded.

+    Default: 8m

 .. _unbound.conf.use-systemd: